 Individual income taxes

-The REG test includes lots of questions on individual income taxes paid through Form 1040, and studying this topic requires a great deal of focus.
-To understand the big picture, print off a Form 1040 individual tax return and scan the line items in the return.
+The REG test includes lots of questions on individual income taxes paid through Form 1040.
+Furthermore, studying this REG exam topic requires a great deal of focus.
+To understand the big picture and pass this exam section, print off a Form 1040 individual tax return and scan the line items in the return.

 You might be wondering: